kewisch/ical.js/tools/ICALTester/README.md

 $ node compare.js rules.json ./support/libical-recur
 ```

-The first argument to compare.js is the path to the rules.json described
+* The first argument to `compare.js` is the path to the `rules.json` (described
-further down.
+  further down).
 An example file is provided.
-The second argument is the path to a
+* The second argument is the path to a binary executed for comparison.

-binary executed for comparison.
-The binary should be able to take arguments as
+The binary should be able to take arguments as in the following example;
-in the following example and expects the same output:
+it expects the same output:

 ```bash
 # Usage: ./support/libical-recur <rrule> <dtstart> <occurrence count>